sosuisen/git-documentdb/docs/git-documentdb.databaseinfo.md

 ## Remarks

 - is\_new: Whether a repository is newly created or existing.

+- is\_clone: Whether a repository is cloned from a remote repository or not.

 - is\_created\_by\_gitddb: Whether a repository is created by GitDocumentDB or other means.